NEW ZEALAND

 1. Ian Wishart reckons that the murderer was Inspector Hutton's assistant, police sargeant Len Johnston.
 Yeah, right!

 3. Was it Len Demler?
 He had a powerful motive: The farm he had managed for 30 years belonged to his late wife.
 However, when she died, she did not leave the farm to him, but to Jeanette.
-He had the means: although he did not have a .22 rifle registered to his name, the Crewe household did, and this rifle was never found.
+He had the means: although he did not have a .22 rifle registered to his name, the Crewe household did.
 He also had plenty of opportunity, living nearby and frequently visiting the Crewe house.
 If any passerby had seen him there after the shootings, they would have noticed nothing unusual.
-But police found evidence that eliminated him as a suspect.
+But police could not make him confess, and they could not find the .22 he probably used.
+If you think that was likely, sing...

 She grabbed his gun and fired to save her life